Foreigners can access subsidized Swiss healthcare once they become official residents and join a scheme for health insurance in Switzerland.

 Private Swiss health insurance

-Many Swiss residents choose to top-up their insurance with private supplementary health insurance to give themselves access to a wider range of treatments or better accommodation should they be admitted to hospital.
+Many Swiss residents choose to top-up their insurance with private supplementary health insurance; this is to give themselves access to a wider range of treatments or better accommodation should they be admitted to hospital.

 Who should get private health insurance in Switzerland?